JRC1995/auto-tldr-TextRank/README.md

 file.close()
 ```

-### Removing non-printable characters from data and tokenizing the resultant test.
+### Removing non-printable characters from data and tokenizing the resultant text.

 ```python